jhakulin/azure-c-shared-utility-1/devdoc/xio_filter_requirements.md

 **SRS_XIO_FILTER_30_044: [** When no more is available `xio_filter_read` shall return `XIO_ASYNC_RESULT_WAITING`. **]**

 If the remote host closes the connection, sockets usually report this as "end of file", which is not usually considered an error.
-However, it is an error in the context of the Azure IoT C SDK.
+However, it is a communications error in the context of the Azure IoT C SDK.

 **SRS_XIO_FILTER_30_045: [** The `xio_filter_read` shall test for an "end of file" condition and treat it as an error. **]**

 ###   xio_filter_write